 Source: Connect Americas — CodersLink

 Guadalajara—home to international scientific and cultural events—has a strategic geographic location within North America.
-Two international airports in Jalisco allow to reach the cities of San Francisco or New York in less than five hours.
+Two international airports in Jalisco allow travel to cities such as San Francisco or New York in less than five hours.